emmanueljs1/nbe/NbE.lagda.md

 language, using an interpretation of the context `Γ` (an _environment_) under which the term `t` is well-typed.

-For types, we can interpret naturals in System T as ℕ, and functions in System T as Agda functions, defined inductively on their types.
+For types, we can interpret `𝟙` as Agda's own unit type, `⊤`, and functions as Agda functions, defined inductively on their types.

-    ⟦ nat ⟧ = ℕ
+    ⟦ 𝟙 ⟧ = ⊤
     ⟦ S ⇒ T ⟧ = ⟦ S ⟧ → ⟦ T ⟧

 An empty context is interpreted as the unit type (an empty environment), and an